ng-okevin's Angular ch.5 - Forms

 Muffin Button contains a number input field.
 Given a number, it dispenses or displays a respective number of muffins when pressing the muffin button.
 We use form states to disable the muffin button on invalid and non-number inputs, and we also use it to display a specific error message in the case that too many muffins are requested.

-We disabled the button with the ng-disabled
+We disabled the button with the ng-disabled directive when our

 HTML5 number input field is invalid.
 We give the input field the name

-.
+muffinNumInput.
 That name can then be referenced from the

-object in the scope as muffinForm.muffinNumInput
+muffinForm object in the scope as muffinForm.muffinNumInput.
+Our

 number field dictates whether the form is invalid.
 If the input is not a